Thomas Bucci

 @whittenrussel

-Russel Whitten studied art at Maine College of Art, Portland, ME; Heartwood College of Art, Biddeford, ME; and the Art Students League of New York.
-He is a member and showing artist with the Ogunquit Art Association/Barn Gallery, Ogunquit, ME, and The Wright Gallery in Cape Porpoise.
-His painting experience includes scenic artistry in theater painting at the Ogunquit Playhouse; Good Theater, Portland ME; and Prescott Park, Portsmouth, NH.
-Russell has been teaching watercolor painting for the last 20 years in southern Maine at several public schools and art institutions, including Rivertree Arts, Kennebunk; Sanctuary Arts, Eliot; and The University of New England, Portland.
+Russel Whitten studied painting at Maine College of Art, Heartwood College of Art and The Art Students League of New York.
+He is a member and showing artist with The Ogunquit Art Association, Barn Gallery, and Wright Gallery in Cape Porpoise.
+His experience includes scenic artistry in theater painting at The Ogunquit Playhouse, Hackmatack Playhouse in Berwick, Maine and Prescott Park, Portsmouth, New Hampshire.
+For over 20 years, Russel has been teaching watercolor painting and drawing in public schools and art institutions including Rivertree Arts in Kennebunk, Sanctuary Arts in Eliot, The University of New England and The Cambridge Center for Adult Education.

 Peter Yesis